 John performs small miracles around the world now, like turning hurricanes away from coasts and curing cancer, things that are good but don’t alter free will.
 Everyone lives moderately happily ever after.

-I was really impressed by this book.
+I was really impressed by Questions of Perspective.
 It takes a difficult and heavy subject, like is god good? and makes it light and entertaining while still thought provoking.
 Maunz builds the characters and relationships between them with ease and allows space for nuance.

 It’s refreshing to read a debut novel that is unique.
 It’s not the same formulaic heroes journey we’ve read a thousand times before.
 This is a relatable story with meaning, one you can apply to your own life without having a moral shoved down your throat.